LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:
 ![image](https://user-images.githubusercontent.com/60980933/123680880-69b7f900-d806-11eb-91af-a05ad9298a4a.png)

 Elasticsearch returns a 405-error along with cause of the error in the response body.
-The HTTP error 405 starts with a 4XX, meaning that there was a client error with the request sent.
+This HTTP error starts with a 4XX, meaning that there was a client error with the request sent.

 If you look at the response, Elasticsearch lists the reason as "Incorrect HTTP method for uri... allowed:[POST]."

-**Cause of Error2 : Mixing up the request syntax for POST and PUT operation**
+**Cause of Error 2 : Mixing up the request syntax for POST and PUT operations**

 This error message suggests that we used the wrong HTTP method to index this document.

 You can use either PUT or POST HTTP method to index a document.
 Each HTTP method serves a different purpose and requires a different syntax.

+For example:

-The HTTP verb PUT is used when you want to assign a specific id to your document.
+**The HTTP verb PUT is used when you want to assign a specific id to your document**

 Syntax:
 ```
 PUT name-of-the-Index/_doc/id-you-want-to-assign-to-this-document
 {
-  "field": "value"
+  field_name: "value"
 }
 ```